Born of Frustration

 "Born of Frustration" is a song written by Jim Glennie, Larry Gott, and Tim Booth and released as a single by English Madchester band James.
 It is the follow-up to 1991 hits "Sit Down" and "Sound", which both peaked within the UK top 10.

-The song was released from the group's fourth album, Seven (1992), and reached number 13 in the United Kingdom.
-It was also a hit on US alternative radio, peaking at number five on the Billboard Modern Rock Tracks chart.
-It was the group's highest chart placement on that chart until "Laid" made it to number three the following year.
+The song was released in January 1992 by Fontana Records from the group's fourth album, Seven (1992), and reached number 13 in the United Kingdom.
+It was also a hit on US alternative radio, peaking at number five on the Billboard Modern Rock Tracks chart; it was the group's highest placement on this ranking until "Laid" reached number three in 1993.